Frequently Asked Questions...

 Wait!
 Are you the same guy who officiates weddings?

 One and the same.
-I have done hundreds of weddings as Rev. Scott DeMarco and I do one or the other and not both!
+I have done hundreds of weddings as Rev. Scott DeMarco and I do one or the other with the exception of day of coordination/wedding management—I have an awesome team.
 Now how much do you think I LOVE WEDDINGS?!

 Why should I hire a wedding planner?